Hiking With Ben

 While riding along the valley, all that could be seen of the mountains was their forest-covered lower slopes.
 The summits a thousand metres above were lost in the low cloud.
 The sunshine that had begun the day had gradually faded, leaving me under a roof of solid drizzly grey.

-With the weather seeming to be turning, I wondered whether I should abort my planned walk.
-Then in the gloom above I saw a hint of blue, and I was engulfed in a blaze of sunshine.
+With the weather seeming to be turning, I considered whether I should abort my planned walk.
+Then in the gloom above I saw a hint of blue, and was engulfed in a blaze of sunshine.
 The road became a river of light with the sun reflecting off its wet surface.
-For a moment the world seemed brighter and hopeful.
+For a moment the world felt brighter and hopeful.
 Then I was back into the gloom, but I rode on.

 The start of the walk was hidden in a tangle of blackberries and weeds beside a road.
-I found my usual entry point a little to the side where the blackberries subsided.
-Grass tendrils metres-long clung to me as I pushed through, resisting my entry into the forest.
-However these invasive plants tapered off quickly, replaced by ferns and treeferns, beech and wattle, while a few towering mountain ash rose out of sight into the sky.
+I found an entry point a little to the side where the blackberries subsided.
+Wire-grass tendrils metres long clung to me as I pushed through, resisting my entry into the forest.
+However, these plants tapered off quickly, replaced by ferns and treeferns, beeches and wattles, while a few towering mountain ash rose out of sight into the sky.

 Flowing down the hillside from the left was a small tributary stream.
-Further up the hill it runs in multiple tiny threads before joining together.
-Down where I was the stream passed through a small culvert under the track, but even without that convenience it was narrow enough to step across.
+Further up the hill it ran in multiple tiny threads before joining together.
+Down where I was the stream passed through a small culvert under the track, but even without that convenience, it was narrow enough to step across.

 I soon reached an old aqueduct1 and followed the earthen bank.
-The channel it contained was dry, choked with vegetation and leaf litter.
-The bank had ferns growing on it and a few fallen trees across, but otherwise provided pleasant walking and easy navigation.
-The aqueduct seemed to fit the landscape, having been taken back by the forest, but it was a reminder that there was history in here, and it wasn’t the untouched wilderness it first seemed.
+The channel was dry, choked with vegetation and leaf litter.
+The bank had ferns growing along it and a few fallen trees down, but otherwise provided pleasant walking and easy navigation.
+The aqueduct fitted into the landscape, having been taken back by the forest.
+But it was a reminder that there was history in here, and it wasn’t the untouched wilderness it first appeared.

-The start of the section along the disused aqueduct.
+The start of the walk along the disused aqueduct.

 The creek valley below the aqueduct.